lbenz730/ncaahoopR/README.md

 * `color_6`: Hexcode for team's 6th color, when available.

 ![Available Colors](figures/colors.png)
-_Primary and secondary colors for available teams._
+_Primary and secondary colors for all 353 teams._

 These datasets can be loaded by typing ```data("ids")```, `data("ncaa_colors")`, or ```data("dict")```, respectively.